spencertipping/ni/doc/cheatsheet.md

   * `ni ... \'hdfst://<path> HS...`
   * The path must be quoted so that `ni` knows to get the data during the Hadoop job, and not collect the data, package it with itself, and then send the packaged data as a `.jar`.

+##Intermediate `ni` Philosophy and Style
+####`ni` is a domain-specific language; `ni`'s domain is processing single lines and chunks of data that fit in memory

+* Because of this philosophy, `ni` is fantastic for data munging and cleaning.
+* Because of this philosophy, large-scale sorting is not a `ni`-ic operation, while compression is.
+* Because of this philosophy, `ni` relies heavily on Hadoop for big data processing.
+Without Hadoop, most sufficiently complicated operations become infeasible from a runtime perspective once the amount of data exceeds a couple of gigabytes, uncompressed.

+####What `ni` doesnt do.
+  * `ni` isn't meant to replace your heavy-featured easy-to-read scripting language (completely... yet); just all of the operations that aren't heavily-optimized and complicated math.
+  * If you're coming from a heavy-featured scripting language, try to take joy in the speed of development that `ni` provides. `ni`'s row and column selection operations are much easier to discuss than `pandas`' `.loc` and `.ix`, for example.

 ##Basic Perl Reducers